bsc-pm/tampi/README.md

 runtime system, but that API is not supported anymore.
 Make sure your OmpSs-2 or LLVM/OpenMP meets the minimum requirements from the [Software Requirements](#software-requirements) section.
 More information about the ALPI interface is shown in the [ALPI Tasking Interface](#alpi-tasking-interface) section.

+**Q7: Is TAMPI an MPI implementation?**

+No, the TAMPI library is not an MPI implementation.
+Instead, TAMPI is an independent library that works over any standard MPI library.
+The only requirement is that the underlying MPI implementation has to support the standard MPI\_THREAD\_MULTIPLE level.